Belief overview

 Miaphysite Christology

-Christ is confessed as the incarnate Word in a full unity of divinity and humanity.
+Christ is confessed as the incarnate Word in full unity of divinity and humanity.

 72%